trip-zip/linear-tui/README.md

 # Linear TUI

-A dual CLI and Terminal User Interface (TUI) application for Linear.app integration.
+A unified CLI and Terminal User Interface (TUI) application for Linear.app integration.
 Built with Go and designed to enable programmatic access to Linear issues for development workflows.
+Single command `linear-tui` provides both interactive TUI mode and CLI functionality.

 ## Features